Pearl201/Pakistan-Democracy-Archives/case-laws/index.md

 1. **Maulvi Tamizuddin Khan Case**
    - *Citation*: PLD 1955 Federal Court 240
    - *Summary*: Dealt with the Governor General's powers and the dismissal of the Constituent Assembly.
+1.1 **Maulvi Tamizuddin Khan Case at Sindh Chief Court**
+   - *Citation*: PLD 1955 Sindh Chief Court 96
+   - *Summary*: Dealt with the Governor General's powers and the dismissal of the Constituent Assembly.

 2. **Usif Patel Case**
    - *Citation*: PLD 1955 Federal Court 387 (Appellate Jurisdiction)